 Marketing – it’s one of the many things lawyers aren’t taught as part of their legal education.
 Marketing may not seem like an essential skill when students are in law school and are busy pontificating about substantive issues.
-But once lawyers enter the crowded legal market, its utility is quickly understood – especially for solo and small firm lawyers whose livelihood depends on their ability to bring clients in the door.
+But once lawyers enter the crowded legal market, its utility is quickly understood – especially small firm lawyers whose livelihood depends on their ability to bring clients in the door.

 Legal marketing used to be as simple as advertising in the phone book, attending networking events hosted by the local bar association, and writing the occasional article for the local legal newspaper.
 Fast forward to 2017 and how things have changed!
-There are a vast assortment of marketing options both on and offline for solo and small firm lawyers, some of which are incredibly affordable and can have high impact.
+There are a vast assortment of marketing options both on and offline for small firm lawyers, some of which are incredibly affordable and can have high impact.
 The trick is knowing which ones make the most sense for your law practice.

 For lawyers looking for more information on effective legal marketing, CLEs are a great way to learn.
 Case in point: a recent seminar at this year’s ABA Techshow, “Start From Scratch: 5 Essential Tools For Growing Your Practice.”
-During this session, Tim Baran and Paramjit Mahli offered lots of useful marketing tips for solo and small firm lawyers.
+During this session, Tim Baran and Paramjit Mahli offered lots of useful marketing tips for small firm lawyers.

 Below you’ll find the visual notes from that session along with some of our favorite tips and links to sites that provide further information (click to view larger image):

 The results are in: one of the most affordable ways to reach potential clients and showcase your expertise as a lawyer is to start a blog.
 According to the speakers, blogging is one of the best ways to market your law firm online.
 This is because blogs drive website traffic.
 And, search engines really like sites where content is updated frequently and that use keywords that are relevant to your target audience.